 - Aviation weather researchers and engineers

-Each of these groups are further described below.
+Each of these groups is further described below.

 Users of aviation weather information include flight crews (pilots and flight attendants), air traffic controllers, traffic managers and FAA managers, aircraft dispatchers, airport operators, and aircraft, avionics and decision support system manufacturers, along with the companies they work for, the organizations they represent and the trade groups that represent them.